KiNgMaR/php-mustache/README.md

 public static function getRuntimeCode();

 /**
- * Note 1: for successful JS code generation, the template must be provided in UTF-8 encoding!
+ * Returns JavaScript code that yields equal results as the provided template.
- * Note 2: while $compact_literals reduces the output code size, it must not be used when deploying
+ * Its structure looks like "function(data){...}" where data is the data variable
- * the generated code inside an HTML document as e.g. </script> is no longer being escaped.
-Do
+ * that is to be used while executing the template.
+The returned code can only
- * not use if you don't fully understand the implications.
+ * run successfully if the library provided by getRuntimeCode() is present.
- * @param MustacheParser $parser Parser with the syntax tree.
+ * @see getRuntimeCode
- * @param bool $compact_literals
+ * @return string
  **/
 public function generate();
 ```